13 Best Fall Vacations in the US: From Foliage to Festivals

 Asheville is a vibrant city known for its arts, culture, and proximity to the parkway.
 You’ll find many accommodations, from boutique hotels to cozy bed-and-breakfasts.
 It’s a great base for exploring both the parkway and the city’s attractions.

 Consider renting a vacation home or cabin along the parkway.
-Websites like Airbnb and Vrbo offer a variety of options for a more secluded and private stay.
+Vrbo offers a variety of options for a more secluded and private stay.

 If you prefer to stay overnight, consider camping at one of the parkway’s campgrounds, surrounded by the spectacular autumn foliage.